Sample plan

 Midtown

 Enter at Grand Army Plaza (5th Ave & 59th).
-Walk north along The Pond, cross Gapstow Bridge, continue to Sheep Meadow.
+Walk north along The Pond, cross Gapstow Bridge (the bridge from the 'Valentine's Day' movie poster), continue to Sheep Meadow.
 The south end of the park has the most iconic views and fewest bikes.
-Get coffee from the Dante espresso bar at the Bethesda Terrace kiosk.
+Get coffee from the Dante espresso bar at the Bethesda Terrace kiosk — Dante is the star Greenwich Village cocktail bar with a park outpost.
+On a weekend before 10am, you'll see locals walking dogs, jogging, pushing strollers — almost no tourists.

 11:00